benjaminlyons/maven-nvd-checker/README.md

 .quit
 python3 nvd_collector.py
 ```
-4. Finally, you can analyze a pom file with `python3 maven_dependency_parser`
+4. Finally, you can analyze a pom file with `python3 maven_dependency_parser.py pom.xml`